MIGUEL TIO

 He also worked for the Warner Brothers flagship store in New York City as a head painter and craft specialist for a variety of in-store and window displays including Harry Potter, voted as one of the top ten Christmas windows in the year 2000 by the New York Post.

-Since 2005 he works as an art teacher for Studio in a School and in 2006 he studied the ancient technique from the renaissance, "The Mische Technique" with the world-wide known artist and founder of the Society for Art of the Imagination, Brigid Marlin.
+Since 2005 he works as an art teacher for Studio in a School and in 2006 he studied the ancient technique from the renaissance, "The Mische Technique" with the very well known artist and founder of the Society for Art of the Imagination, Brigid Marlin.

 He has been commissioned to paint various portraits, among them a portrait of Diane Von Fustenberg, which was used for her fashion show on 2002, and the portrait of Walt Whitman commissioned by the collector Ed Centeno.